benknoble/wiki-md/README.md

 It is not a wiki *manager*, nor is it a wiki *editor*.
 It does not include calendars, alarms, checklists, tags, or hierarchical outlines.

-It prefers customization over sane defaults; it acknowledges that everyone has their own exobrain system, and attempts to enhance the experience of navigating it by staying out of the way.
+It prefers customizability over providing an out-of-the-box all-in-one experience.
+Everyone has their own exobrain system, and wiki-md enhances the navigation experience by staying out of the way.

 It prefers library-style functions and a do-it-yourself attitude, so *you* are in control of your wiki.
-Create commands, mappings, flashy popups, and more to make the experience what *you* want it to be.
+Create commands, mappings, [flashy popups](https://github.com/benknoble/wiki-md/issues/5), and more to make the experience what *you* want it to be.

-## Addendum

-It is remarkably difficult to describe something which is simultaneously the absence of so much and the power to do anything.
-While I expect the codebase to remain relatively stable (excepting finding and fixing bugs), I will greatly appreciate the time and feedback of anyone who finds the documentation confusing, unclear, or boring.
-(This includes both this README and the online help.)
-It is my aim to make this power exciting and put it in the hands of those who want it; I fear that a poor attempt to describe what is contained here will turn away so many who might otherwise enjoy this plugin.